-Old Multiplication Tables vs. The New Multiplication Tables
+Old Multiplication Chart vs. The New Multiplication Chart

 Times Tales® is one of the new ways that schools are teaching the multiplication tables.
 The upper, most difficult to memorize math facts, are being taught through a mnemonic memory system.
 This cuts hours of rote memorization down and is a highly effective and engaging way for kids to learn.
 It has proven great success with children with learning disabilities and Dyscalculia. (see statistical report on Times Tales effectiveness with learning disabilities)